-If you are in a hurry and need to get something to a colleague or client quickly, but want it to look professional, record video what you need, give it a quick edit then email it across.
-Plus you’ve got the ability to mute, fade in, or fade out of the audio recording tracks to get professional sound without clicks and keyboard noise.
+If you are in a hurry and need to get something to a colleague or client quickly, but want it to look professional, record the video what you need, give it a quick edit then email it across.
+Plus you’ve got the ability to mute, fade-in, or fade out of the audio recording tracks to get professional sound without clicks and keyboard noise.

 How you record audio and screenshots using a screen recording app

-- Launch Capto or similar screen recorder and find Record button
+- Launch Capto or a similar screen recorder and find the Record button

 - Check the boxes to make sure you are picking up audio and recording the screen (or portion of the screen)

-- Choose to record FaceTime camera, setup recording time limit, and choose the second menu (small dots below) to hide files on your desktop
+- Choose to record FaceTime camera, set up the recording time limit, and choose the second menu (small dots below) to hide files on your desktop

 - Hit the Record button